duckdb/duckdb-web/docs/sql/query_syntax/select.md

 ## Examples

-Select all columns from the table called "table_name":
+Select all columns from the table called `table_name`:

 ```sql
 SELECT * FROM table_name;
 ```

-Perform arithmetic on columns in a table, and provide an alias:
+Perform arithmetic on the columns in a table, and provide an alias:

 ```sql
 SELECT col1 + col2 AS res, sqrt(col1) AS root FROM table_name;
 ```

-Select all unique cities from the addresses table:
+Select all unique cities from the `addresses` table:

 ```sql
 SELECT DISTINCT city FROM addresses;
 ```

-Return the total number of rows in the addresses table:
+Return the total number of rows in the `addresses` table:

 ```sql
 SELECT count(*) FROM addresses;
 ```

-Select all columns except the city column from the addresses table:
+Select all columns except the city column from the `addresses` table:

 ```sql
 SELECT * EXCLUDE (city) FROM addresses;
 ```

-Select all columns from the addresses table, but replace city with lower(city):
+Select all columns from the `addresses` table, but replace `city` with `lower(city)`:

 ```sql
 SELECT * REPLACE (lower(city) AS city) FROM addresses;
 ```

-Select all columns matching the given regex from the table:
+Select all columns matching the given regular expression from the table:

 ```sql
 SELECT COLUMNS('number\d+') FROM addresses;